We found 6 providers with an interest in gastrointestinal problems near Olympia, WA.

 Dr. Mary Len's specialty is pediatric gastroenterology.
 Areas of expertise for Dr. Len include inflammatory bowel disease.
 Dr. Len is affiliated with Seattle Children's.
 Her medical residency was performed at a hospital affiliated with the University of California, Los Angeles (UCLA).
 She has received the distinction of Phi Beta Kappa.

 All Interests: Inflammatory Bowel Disease

-Ms. Nancy Nelson is a gastroenterologist.
-Her clinical interests include inflammatory bowel disease, celiac disease, and chronic constipation.
-She is professionally affiliated with Seattle Children's.
+Ms. Nancy Nelson specializes in gastroenterology (digestive system).
+Her areas of expertise include inflammatory bowel disease, celiac disease, and chronic constipation.
+Ms. Nelson is affiliated with Seattle Children's.